aasthapanday972-lgtm/java-projects/README.md

 # java-projects
-this is my first Repository
+This is my first Repository.
+Author-Astha Pandey